Albanian cuisine: Pastries and desserts

 There is a strong tradition of home baking in the country and pâtisseries are present in every city and village across the country.
 Entirely Albanian desserts and pastries consist primarily of fruits including oranges and lemons that grow as well as in the country.
 Traditionally, fresh fruits are often eaten after a meal as a dessert.
 Those dishes are inspired from both Western and Eastern civilizations.

 Kanojët is a typical Sicilian pastry and very common among the Arbëreshë people, which brought that dish back into their homelands, Albania where it is popular.
 It is made of tube-shaped shells of fried pastry dough, filled with a sweet, creamy filling usually containing ricotta.
-The kanojët from Piana degli Albanesi, an Arbëreshë village, are often referred to be the best cannolo.
+The kanojët from Piana degli Albanesi, an Arbëreshë village, are often referred to as the best cannolo.

 Baklava is made frequently in Albania, especially around certain religious holidays of Muslims, Catholics and Orthodox.
 It is prepared on large trays and cut into a variety of shapes.
-Baklava is either with hazelnuts or walnuts sweetened with syrup.
+Baklava is made either with hazelnuts or walnuts sweetened with syrup.

-Petulla is a traditional fried dough made from wheat or buckwheat flour, which is as well a popular dish among the Albanians and served with powdered sugar or feta cheese and raspberry jam.
+Petulla is a traditional fried dough made from wheat or buckwheat flour, which is served with powdered sugar or feta cheese and raspberry jam.

 Pandispanjë is a traditional base for several Albanian desserts and cakes based on flour, sugar, butter and eggs.
 A variety of fillings are used, such as jelly, chocolate, fruit and pastry cream.

-Ballokume is an Albanian cookie, which originated in Elbasan during the Middle Ages and prepared every year on Summer Day, a public holiday in the country.
+Ballokume is an Albanian cookie, which originated in Elbasan during the Middle Ages and is prepared every year on Summer Day, a public holiday in the country.
 It has to be brewed in large copper pots, tightly whipped with a wooden spoon and baked in a wood oven.

-Fruit jam, also known as Reçel, is enjoyed all year in Albania and a major component of the Albanian cooking tradition.
-The fruit preserve is made by cooking the juice of the fruit or the fruit itself, which usually grow in Albania, with sugar.
-It is served to many dishes as a side dish.
+Fruit jam, also known as reçel, is enjoyed all year in Albania and a major component of the Albanian cooking tradition.
+The fruit preserve is made by cooking the juice of the fruit, or the fruit itself, with sugar.
+It is served with many dishes as a side dish.